Skip to main content

 shopify app function typegen

-4. If you're using Rust replace the src/main.rs file with the following code that will convert the metafield into a data structure in the Rust program.
+4. If you're using Rust, replace the src/main.rs file with the following code that converts the metafield into a data structure in the Rust program.

 main.rs